-How much does Airtasker cost and how much can I earn?
+What are the Airtasker fees, and how much can I earn?

 While it’s free to sign up to the platform, Airtasker will take a 15% service fee for each task completed.
 For instance, if a Job Poster offers $100 to complete a task and accepts your $100 bid, before the money is paid into your bank account Airtasker will take a $15 fee.